makerdao/developer-portal/content/resources/documentation/keepers/auction-keepers/auction-keeper-bot-setup-guide.md

     2> >(tee -a -i auction-keeper-flip-ETH-A.log >&2)
 ```

-Once finalized, you should save your script to run your Auction Keeper as `flip-eth-a.sh` \(or something similar to identify that this Auction Keeper is for a Flip Auction\).
+Once finalized, you should save your script to run your Auction Keeper as `flip-eth-a.sh` or something similar to identify that this Auction Keeper is for a Flip Auction.
 In addition, make sure to verify the above copy+pasted script doesn't create extra spaces or characters on pasting+saving in your editor.
 You will notice an error when running it later below otherwise.

 **Important Note about Running Auction Keepers on the Ethereum Mainnet!**